Burglar-proof your home and business premise

 You may need to check your insurance requirements to make sure that your windows and locks are in line with your home insurance policy.

 Window sensor alarms

 Window sensor alarms are a good option if you want to specifically protect a window from a break-in.
 These can be implemented on any window and the alarm will sound when an intruder tries to break into the property.

 Window bars & security grilles.

-Window security grilles are not the most aesthetically pleasing but they get the job done.
+Window security grilles are not the most aesthetically pleasing but they get the job done and keep your property safe.
 Grilles mean that someone will not be able to access the building, even if they manage to smash part of the glass.

 Our engineers are experts in:

 - Complete an audit of the windows in your property and ask yourself 'are they secure enough?'

 - Any broken windows or locks need to fixed by a professional

 - Check your window lock requirements for your home insurance